rcgilbert/ConverterAppTerms/Terms.md

 We're not liable for any indirect damages or losses related to your use of the App.
 This includes data loss or any harm that comes from using the App.

 ## Governing Law
-These terms are governed by the laws of [Your State/Country].
+These terms are governed by the laws of New Zealand.

 ## Changes to These Terms
 We can change these terms anytime.
 We suggest you review them regularly.